Built-in Types Overview¶

 interactive#4: fail

-might fail with Bubble
+The methods toFloat64 and toInt might fail with Bubble depending on the

-size of the values (or NaN) and the backend's Int
+size of the values (or NaN) and the backend's Int size.
+Variants

-always return a value, but they have
+toFloat64Unsafe and toIntUnsafe always return a value, but they have

 backend-dependent behavior outside safe values.
 The unsafe methods should be